 When majoring in Anthropology, students usually choose to specialize in a particular anthropological subfield.
 The four subfields are:

-Biological anthropology is study of biological origin and physical variation among human populations.
-The biological anthropology curriculum stresses an evolutionary and forensic perspective on humans.
+Biological anthropology is study of the biological origin and physical variation among human populations and stresses an evolutionary and forensic perspective on humans.
 Faculty members have worked with the Spokane Police Department.
 Our students are prepared for careers in a variety of biomedical areas ranging from nutrition, public health, forensic studies, and other allied fields.

 Supporting Electives: Human Anatomy and Physiology, Genetics, Biology and Society and other courses in the Biology department

-Internships and Career Opportunities: International Red Cross; World Health Organization; World Vision
+Internships and Career Opportunities: International Red Cross; World Health Organization; U.S. Department of Health and Human Services

 Archaeology is the study of past human societies by analyzing material remains (sites and artifacts).
-The Archeology curriculum stresses the archeology of the Old World, the Americas, and the Columbian Plateau region of Eastern Washington.
-The Department offers topical courses on Indians of North America, Principles of Archaeology, Underwater Archaeology, Old World Prehistory, Irish History and Culture, Archaeology of Meso-America, Pacific Northwest Archaeology, and World Archaeology and methodological courses such as Advanced Laboratory Techniques, and Archaeology Field Techniques.
+The Archeology curriculum stresses the archaeology of Europe, the Americas, and the Columbian Plateau region of Eastern Washington.
+The Department offers topical courses on Indians of North America, Principles of Archaeology, Underwater Archaeology, European Prehistory, Irish History and Culture, Archaeology of Meso-America, Pacific Northwest Archaeology, and World Archaeology and methodological courses such as Advanced Laboratory Techniques, and Archaeology Field Techniques.
 Our students who focus on the archaeology curriculum are prepared for careers such as Cultural Resource Management and Historical Interpretation.
-We are in an excellent position for students interested in archaeology with potential internships in Archaeological and Historical Services.
+Students interested in archaeology can potentially intern with EWU's Archaeological and Historical Services.

 AHS excavation of late prehistoric pithouse village site along the Columbia River